Benrahma ends lifelong Premier League wait as West Ham United hold Brighton and Hove Albion

 “Getting a point [after falling behind] with six minutes to go was good and the players showed a lot of character to make sure that we earned it.
 A point might be really important – it could be.”

-The result is a setback for the London based outfit in their quest to feature in next season’s Champions League.
-Currently, they are sixth in the log after garnering 59 points from 36 games in the 2020-21 campaign.
+The result is a setback for the London outfit in their quest to feature in next season’s Champions League.
+Currently, they are sixth on the log after garnering 59 points from 36 games in the 2020-21 campaign.

 Benrahma would be eyeing his second Premier League goal when West Ham face West Bromwich Albion on Wednesday evening.